Be free to choose where you want to stay and for how long. Free or low-cost camping will give you options.

 Free Camping is, as the name suggests, camping or staying in bushland, rest stops or camping areas without paying a fee.
 However, many people also include staying in gold coin donation or very low-cost campsites in their definition.

-This style of accommodation may be called free camping, freedom camping, or outdoor camping.
+This style of accommodation may be called free camping, freedom camping, boondocking, or outdoor camping.

 How do I prepare for free camping?

-There are many steps to prepare to free camp so that you can choose not to stay in expensive motel rooms, or caravan parks every day.
+There are many steps to prepare for free camping so that you can choose not to stay in expensive motel rooms, or caravan parks every day.

 Most people travel on a budget of some kind, the only variation is the amount.
 Some of us wish to work fewer hours and travel more or travel for longer before having to return home or go back to work.
 Free camping is a great option for many.

-In my earlier post, I wrote about my journey, and how throughout the time I have traveled across Australia, in fact, I have done so several times.
+I have traveled across Australia, in fact, I have done so several times.
 I have whenever possible, free camped either as a traveler or for a weekend getaway with the kids.
+Recently I, like many nomads, travelled full time for over 10 years.

 What are the mobile accommodation options?